Grassroots Systems: Concept, Examples, Implementation and Applications: Introduction

-Specifically, we are concerned with `grassroots' peer-to-peer distributed architectures, where applications can have autonomous, independently-deployed instances---geographically and over time---that can interoperate once interconnected.
-Grassroots applications are potentially important as they may better distribute power and wealth within a society and allow citizens to better defend themselves against surveillance, manipulation, exploitation and control by global digital platforms and authoritarian regimes.
+Here, we are concerned with providing such architectural foundations, referred to as a grassroots architecture, a notion introduced and formally defined below.
+Informally, a distributed system is \emph{grassroots} if it can have autonomous, independently-deployed instances---geographically and over time---that can interoperate once interconnected.
+A straightforward manifestation of a grassroots system would be a peer-to-peer, serverless, smartphone-based social network that can form independently at multiple communities and at different times, and interoperate if and when the communities are interconnected, for example via a person that becomes a member of two hitherto-disjoint communities, similarly to Scuttlebutt~\cite{tarr2019secure}.

-Client-server/cloud systems in which two instances cannot co-exists due to competition/conflict on shared resources (e.g., same web address), or cannot interoperate when interconnected, are not grassroots.
-So are peer-to-peer systems that require all-to-all dissemination, including mainstream cryptocurrencies and standard consensus protocols~\cite{castro1999practical,yin2019hotstuff,keidar2021need}, since a community placed in a larger context cannot ignore members of the larger context.
-Also are systems that use a global shared data-structure such as pub/sub systems~\cite{chockler2007constructing,chockler2007spidercast}, IPFS~\cite{benet2014ipfs}, and distributed hash tables~\cite{stoica2001chord}, since a community placed in a larger context cannot ignore updates to the shared resource by others.
-While we do not prove this formally, federated systems such as BitTorrent~\cite{cohen2003incentives} with private trackers and Mastodon~\cite{raman2019challenges}, in which federation is optional and there are no shared global resources, may be grassroots.
+The grassroots dissemination protocol developed here can support such an applications~\cite{shapiro2023gsn}.
+Grassroots applications are potentially important as they may allow people to conduct their social, economic, civic, and political lives in the digital realm solely using the networked computing devices they own and operate (e.g., smartphones), free of third-party control, surveillance, manipulation, coercion, or value-extraction (e.g., by global digital platforms such as Facebook or Bitcoin).

-The quintessential manifestation of a `genuine' peer-to-peer, grassroots distributed architecture would be a serverless, smartphone-based, social network that can form independently at multiple communities and at different times, and interoperate if and when the communities are interconnected, for example via a person that becomes a member of two hitherto-disjoint communities.
-The grassroots dissemination protocol developed here can, in principle, support such an application.
+In general, a system designed to have a single global instance is not grassroots.
+Client-server/cloud systems in which two instances cannot co-exist due to competition/conflict on shared resources (e.g., same web address), or cannot interoperate when interconnected, are not grassroots.
+Neither are peer-to-peer systems that require all-to-all dissemination, including mainstream cryptocurrencies and standard consensus protocols~\cite{castro1999practical,yin2019hotstuff,keidar2021need}, since a community placed in a larger context cannot ignore members of the larger context.
+Neither are systems that use a global shared data-structure such as pub/sub systems~\cite{chockler2007constructing,chockler2007spidercast}, IPFS~\cite{benet2014ipfs}, and distributed hash tables~\cite{stoica2001chord}, since a community placed in a larger context cannot ignore updates to the shared resource by others.
+While we do not prove this formally, federated systems such as BitTorrent~\cite{cohen2003incentives} with private trackers and Mastodon~\cite{raman2019challenges}, in which federation is optional and there are no shared global resources, as well as Scuttlebutt~\cite{tarr2019secure}, may be grassroots.

 \mypara{Contributions} While the notion of `grassroots' has intuitive appeal and is well-established in the social and political arena~\cite{castells1983city}, it has not received, to the best of our knowledge, any formal treatment.
 One contribution of this work is its formal definition and characterization in the context of multiagent distributed systems.